Visit to the Cliffs of Moher is non-negotiable. The place has to be on your Ireland itinerary whether you like it or not.

-What is the Cliffs of Moher
+What are the Cliffs of Moher

-Known as the second most visited place on the island, the Cliffs of Moher tops the list of Ireland’s most beautiful natural attractions.
-These spectacular formations with panoramic vista entice up to million of tourists that visit the Cliffs of Moher every year.
-To add to this fact, every year the Cliffs keep breaking their own record with the volume of visitors.
+Known as the second most visited place in the country, the Cliffs of Moher tops the list of Ireland’s most beautiful natural attractions.
+These spectacular formations with panoramic vistas entice up to a million of tourists every year.
+What’s more, every single year the place keeps breaking its own record with the number of visitors.

 To visit the Cliffs of Moher, you need to head to County Clare in the South West Region of Ireland.
-A close neighbor of the Burren region, the Cliffs spread over eight kilometers or five miles along the Wild Atlantic Way.
+A close neighbor of the Burren region, the Cliffs spread out over 8 kilometers (5 miles) along the Wild Atlantic Way.

-History of Formation
+History of the Cliffs

 The remains of the ruined fortress were completely destroyed in the beginning of the 19th century during the Napoleonic wars.

 How to Visit the Cliffs of Moher

 Visiting hours change depending on the season.
 Generally, during the colder months you should plan your visit to the Cliffs of Moher between 9:00 am and 5:00 pm.
-In spring, summer and early fall the place is open from 8:00 am until 7:00 pm.
-You can purchase tickets to the Cliffs of Moher online or at the visitor center.
+In spring, summer, and early fall, the place is open from 8:00 am until 7:00 pm.
+You can purchase a ticket to the Cliffs of Moher online or at the visitor center.

-- Cliffs of Moher shuttle bus runs from end of May until end of August and serves Ennistymon, Lahinch, Liscannor, Doolin and Lisdoonvarna.
+- Cliffs of Moher shuttle bus runs from end of May until end of August and serves Ennistymon, Lahinch, Liscannor, Doolin, and Lisdoonvarna.
 Schedule of the shuttle bus is available here.

 - If you stay in nearby places such as Lahinch and Doolin, take time to bike or hike to the Cliffs of Moher and enjoy spectacular Irish scenery along the way.